! - Last Modified by Kirby Wright 24 April 2005 1042 - ->

 820 685 015

-The MARC newsletter, the Communicator, has been discontinued and various articles are being considered for publication on the website.
-Articles for submission may be sent for consideration to: Eric Schmidt (N3TCQ).
-MARC also holds VE sessions on the first Saturday of the odd numbered months.
+The MARC newsletter, the Communicator, has been discontinued, but is being maintained on the website, for your reference.
+MARC holds VE sessions on the first Saturday of the odd numbered months.
 MARC has also designed and built a Portable Emergency & Club Station.
 More information can be found here.

 The MARC Campfest is a relaxed family-oriented campout/swapfest which is usually held on the last full weekend of August in the Lake George area.